sandersonfsl/python/Random_Password_Generator/README.md

 ## Why ?

-- This programa is an easy to access code to generate strong password for any use
+- This program is an easy to access code to generate strong password for any use